Ground Lease: Unlocking the Potential of Land Ownership

-In the realm of real estate, the concept of land ownership is often associated with outright purchase.
-However, there exists a lesser-known yet incredibly powerful approach known as a ground lease.
-By understanding the intricacies of ground leases, investors and developers can tap into a world of untapped potential.
+In real estate, the concept of land ownership is often associated with outright purchase.
+However, there is a lesser-known yet incredibly powerful approach known as a ground lease.

 Ground lease is a unique arrangement where a property’s land is leased to a tenant, while the ownership of the land itself remains with the landlord.
 This arrangement enables tenants to utilize the land for various purposes, such as development or commercial activities, while paying rent to the landowner.